lubuntu-team/manual/source/2/2.1/2.1.5/trojita.rst

 .. image:: IMAP_settings.png

 To save how to send messages use the :guilabel:`SMTP` tab.
+To change what kind of encrpytion to send your emails with use thee :guilabel:`Encrption` method.

 .. image:: IMAP-SMTP.png